 As a college professor, you might be a good candidate to refinance your student loans to lower rates.
 You could choose a shorter loan term, enabling you to pay off debt faster with larger payments now.
 Or you could stretch out repayment over a longer period to lower payments and keep them affordable.

-That’s how college professor Amanda Page repaid $47,000 in student loans.
+That’s how college professor Amanda Page repaid over $47,000 in student loans.
 Page set her mind to get out of debt and made this her main financial goal.
 She employed a few key strategies to pay off student debt on a professor’s salary:

 - Read personal finance books and researched effective methods to manage debt.